jedahan/jedahan.github.com/resume/index.md

 ### Founder of [Baculus][] | Winter 2018

 * Developed hardware and software for self-repairing disaster recovery communications infrastructure.
-* Built offline-first web applications on top of scuttlebutt (js) over IPV6 link-local multicast.
+* Built offline-first, decentralized web applications on top of scuttlebutt (js) over IPV6 link-local multicast.
 * Managed designers and programmers for a short sprint, winning a Mozilla/NSF phase I grant.

 ### Technical Consultant for [Small Data Industries][] | Winter 2017